21aslade/startup/README.md

 ## Technologies

 -   HTML - Pages for signup, playing, and viewing challenge history.
 -   CSS - Styling with good whitespace, color, etc (dark mode by default, obviously)
 -   JavaScript - Interpreting/checking ChASM, handling syntax highlighting/etc (if I get to it), sending each player's updates back and forth.
 -   React - SPA; reactively update views to match processor state and programmer input
 -   Service - backend service with endpoints for:
     -   Beginning a new game
     -   Loading previous games
     -   Saving custom challenges
+-   External service - QR code generator for sharing replays!
 -   DB/Login - store users, custom challenges, games, and challenge history.
 To play a game against someone else (other than just practice) or create a custom challenge, users must authenticate (credentials stored securely)
 -   WebSocket - as each user plays, their moves are sent to each other